 Miniwanca will pick up staff members on specific days from local airports and bus stations.
 If you do not have a car and are interested in using public transportation to get to camp please talk to your supervisor about what options are available to you.

-Media Specialists must commit six to seven weeks of their summer to Miniwanca.
-This includes a one- to two-week training period and five weeks of camp.
+Communications Specialists must commit six to seven weeks of their summer to Miniwanca.
+This includes a one- to two-week training period and six weeks of camp.

 Yes, food and housing is provided for the entirety of your contract with Miniwanca.